heywoodlh/heywoodlh.io/_posts/2022-11-13-tmux-pwsh-nologo.md

 if-shell "bash -c 'echo ${SHELL} | grep -q pwsh'" "set -g default-command 'pwsh -NoLogo'"
 ```

 This will run a check using BASH (because if I'm running a system with `tmux` installed, it will likely have `bash` installed as well) to see if Powershell Core is my default shell.
-If it is, then launch tmux will use `pwsh -NoLogo` as `tmux`'s default command.
+If it is, then `tmux` will use `pwsh -NoLogo` as its default command.